Youth Development Manager

 Description

-• On-campus location required: Denver, CO · Atlanta, GA · Oklahoma City, OK · Tulsa, OK · Keller (Fort Worth), TX · The Woodlands (Houston), TX · Park City (Salt Lake City), UT · Toronto, Canada
+• On-site role at an Alpha campus: Atlanta, GA · Oklahoma City, OK · Tulsa, OK · Austin, TX · Keller (Fort Worth), TX · The Woodlands (Houston), TX · Park City (Salt Lake City), UT · Toronto, Canada

 • Relocation assistance provided

-The kindest thing you can tell a student who scored 99% is that they haven't passed yet.
-If that statement makes you uncomfortable, this role isn't for you.
-If you find yourself agreeing, read on.
+The best thing you can tell a kid who earned 99% is that they fell short.
+If that statement bothers you, this isn't your role.
+If it resonates, continue reading.

-Alpha students complete their academic learning in two hours daily using AI-driven self-guided applications.
-There are no teachers delivering lessons.
+Alpha students complete their academic work in two hours daily using self-directed AI-driven applications.
+No traditional teachers.
 No lectures.
-No classroom management tied to subject instruction.
-This structure allows you to focus on what truly shifts student outcomes: facilitating high-impact workshops on public speaking, focus, and feedback; driving students toward complete goal attainment using live analytics; and developing the Guides who support you in this work.
+No classroom-based subject instruction.
+That structure allows you to focus on what truly shifts outcomes: facilitating high-impact workshops on public speaking, concentration, and feedback; using live data to motivate students toward complete goal attainment; and developing the Guides who support your work.

-A typical morning could begin with a one-on-one Guide coaching conversation, analyzing performance metrics and pinpointing where a cohort needs intervention.
-By midday you're running a live student workshop, executing a playbook exercise on feedback culture.
-Afternoons are often dedicated to motivation work: engaging individual students, uncovering what motivates them, and applying Alpha's incentive structures to re-engage a struggling middle schooler.
-You maintain direct responsibility for your own cohort, ensuring you remain proficient in the same competencies you're teaching others.
+A typical day might begin with a one-on-one Guide coaching conversation, analyzing performance metrics to pinpoint where a cohort is underperforming.
+By midday you're facilitating a structured student workshop, executing a playbook exercise on feedback exchange.
+Your afternoons involve motivation work: engaging individual students, identifying their drivers, and leveraging Alpha's incentive framework to re-engage a reluctant middle schooler.
+You maintain your own cohort throughout, keeping your skills aligned with what you're teaching others.

 Uphold the standard.
 Transform the student.
-Submit your application today.
+Submit your application.

 What you will be doing

-• Facilitating one-hour live life skills workshops (public speaking, focus, feedback exchange) for elementary and middle school cohorts (K-8), adhering to Alpha's established playbook rather than creating content independently
+• Facilitating one-hour structured workshops on life competencies (public speaking, concentration, feedback exchange) for K-8 cohorts, executing Alpha's established playbook rather than creating content

-• Conducting motivation sessions that leverage student analytics and Alpha's incentive architecture (campus currency, leaderboards) to achieve 100% goal completion across your cohort
+• Conducting motivation sessions leveraging student data and Alpha's incentive architecture (school currency, leaderboards) to achieve 100% goal completion across your cohort

-• Developing Guides through coaching focused on program adherence and standards enforcement, ensuring every coaching interaction yields concrete improvement steps
+• Developing Guides on program adherence and standards maintenance, ensuring each coaching interaction yields specific improvement steps

-• Managing your own student cohort while simultaneously building the capacity of other Guides
+• Carrying your own student cohort while simultaneously developing other Guides

-• Monitoring student satisfaction metrics, goal completion percentages, and Guide performance indicators on a weekly basis to identify performance gaps early
+• Monitoring student satisfaction metrics, goal completion percentages, and Guide performance indicators weekly to identify deterioration before it escalates

 What you will NOT be doing

 • Teaching or tutoring academic content to students.
-Students engage with self-directed applications independently, without adult instruction in the room.
+Academic learning occurs through self-directed applications without adult supervision.

-• Creating curriculum materials or developing original lesson plans.
-The playbook is provided; success is measured by execution fidelity, not creative innovation.
+• Creating curriculum or developing original lesson plans.
+The playbook is established; your responsibility is precise execution, not creative design.

-• Serving as the campus emotional support figure who avoids difficult conversations.
-Students receive genuine connection here, along with direct feedback and meaningful consequences.
+• Serving as the campus emotional anchor.
+Students receive genuine connection here, alongside direct feedback and meaningful accountability.

 Key responsibilities